quantcdn/quant-admin-go/docs/RulesRedirectAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiProjectsDeleteRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiRulesRedirectListRequest struct via the builder pattern

 Name | Type | Description  | Notes